jeffrschneider/BaseAgent/README.md

   - Mission Evolution = the agent can evolve itself as long as the mission / goals remains the same.
   - Unlimited Evolution = there are no rules on how the agent evolves as long as the agent doesn't lie about its capabilities and the offerings are not nefarious.
 - Agents have deficiencies (limited features, errors, not optimized, etc.)
 - Agents carry a version stamp that identifies their lineage.
 For example, if the Web Crawler Agent was released, it would be V1.
 If it evolved, it would be V2.
 However, if it cloned, the new agent would be V1.1.
 If that clone was enhanced, it would be V1.2.
 If that agent cloned, the new agent would be V1.2.1, and so on.
-- AgentMesh Interactions: Agents can ask the AgentMesh Provisioner to make a clone.
-- AgentMesh Interactions: Agents can ask the AgentMesh Ideator for ideas on how to improve from a feature perspective.
--  to review their design and runtime, requesting improvements on their design and implmentation.
+- Agents don't directly request to be Evolved, nor do they request Ideator improvements.
+Instead, they notify the Agent Operator through the Front Door app.

 ## The Agent Mesh Offers Services
 - Agents can chat with Agent Mesh services.
 To address the mesh, use terms like "Agent Mesh", "AgentMesh", "mesh", etc.